logo.jpeg - 8KbVISITORS' GALLERY

 To read a comparison between the two guitars immediately above, written by Olaf Poeter, CLICK HERE.

-The thin-bodied version of the Hofner 477 archtop, with 2" deep body and a single Florentine cutaway.
-Produced from 1967 onwards into the early 1990's.
+The thin-bodied version of the Hofner 477 archtop, with a 17" wide and 60mm deep body with a single Florentine cutaway.
+The standard finish appears to be red/yellow sunburst.
+Some examples are fitted with Hofner's own patented neck-rake adjuster.
+Produced from c1969 at around the same time as its 477 cousin appeared, and then on into the early 1990's.

 HOFNER MODEL 4578